 Founded in 1937, Dallas Citizens Council has a long legacy of furthering the visionary initiatives that have led to significant progress for Dallas.
-The organization helped lead the way for the development of Central Expressway, establishing Southwestern Medical School and advocating for desegregation.
-In more recent years, Dallas Citizens Council supported the entertainment arena, now known as the American Airlines Center, created the committee that would develop the downtown Arts District and formed a coalition that led to the successful stabilization of the Dallas Police & Fire Pension system.
+The organization helped lead the way for the development of Central Expressway, establish Southwestern Medical School, and advocate for desegregation.
+In more recent years, Dallas Citizens Council supported the entertainment arena now known as the American Airlines Center, created the committee that would develop the downtown Arts District, and formed a coalition that led to the successful stabilization of the Dallas Police and Fire Pension System.

 This video and below timeline highlight many of the significant milestones achieved by the leadership and service of Dallas Citizens Council for the people of Dallas.

 - Robert L. Thornton, Fred Florence and Nathan Adams lead the effort to bring the Texas Centennial and Exposition to Dallas.

 - DCC is founded by Robert L. Thornton in the Downtown Baker Hotel.